 - Underfloor heating will ensure that your floor dries out quickly after becoming damp through mopping, spills of water or wet footprints.

-- If the floor of your kitchen of utility room is badly insulated you should consider installing thermal insulation boards on the floor before installing your underfloor heating; unfortunately many houses form the 1970’s and before have no insulation in their floors.
-The insulation boards will minimise the heat up time of your system as well as helping it to run more energy efficiently.
+- If the floor of your kitchen of utility room is badly insulated you should consider installing thermal insulation boards on the floor before installing your underfloor heating.
+Unfortunately, many houses from the 1970’s and before have no insulation in their floors.
+The insulation boards will minimise the heating time of your system as well as helping it to run more energy efficiently.

 Which electric underfloor heating system is most suitable?

 - Heating mat systems are encased in a latex screed or fitted beneath tile adhesive helping them to evenly distribute their heat and mitigating any thermal blocks on top of the floor (items placed on a floor that prevent heat from escaping into the room).
 Many kitchens are tiled and these fast-to-fit systems are perfectly suited to tile and stone floors where they can provide the fastest reacting underfloor heating system of any type.
 If you have chosen a luxury vinyl floor (LVT) or a bonded engineered board the heating mats can be covered with a levelling compound or latex screed and the flooring can be laid on top.

 - As with our heating mats, 3mm cables must be installed beneath a latex screed or tile adhesive and are most commonly used beneath a tile or stone floor.
 They are more suited to small or complicated areas as heating mats are quicker to fit in most rooms above 3m².
 If 3mm cables are installed onto Heat Mat’s Decoupling membrane it speeds up the cable installation process and the membrane takes the movement out of the sub-floor preventing any risk of the floor surface cracking from sub-floor movement.